gamer191/yt-dlp-zip/README.md

 # yt-dlp zip

-For dummies: this is an interactive version of yt-dlp.exe, see [the releases tab](https://github.com/gamer191/yt-dlp-zip/releases) to get started
+For dummies: this is an interactive version of yt-dlp.exe, see the artifacts to get started

 For more technical users: this repository's releases contain yt-dlp.exe, ffmpeg.exe, and a config file (--batch-file -) to make it interactive